diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 That is then a possible area for future research, as a complement to this degree project, and would unlock automating the scan for full-chain class pollution exploits.

+Lastly, but nonetheless important, a focus on improving the user experience for users of #TheTool would encourage wider adoption.
+For instance, the results are currently saved to a JSON file, but there is no user-friendly interface to explore them.
+Such interface would help developers and maintainers understand where and how their code could be vulnerable.